darranholmes74/201-Group-Project/README.md

 What will be your group’s process to resolve conflict, when it arises?

-We will vote on features that we want to add as a group.
-All three of us get along well and are easy going too, so I don't believe we will run in to conflicts.

 What will your team do if one person is taking over the project and not letting the other members contribute?

-Have a conversation about what are roles are and what we want to accomplish.

 How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?

-Sheldon is ahead of both Rhett and I on understanding, but he as always been good at explaining everything to help others catch up and understand.

 How will you raise concerns to members who are not adequately contributing?

-If one of use is not contributing as much we will give at person spacific tasks to complete that are needed done.

 How and when will you escalate the conflict if your resolution attempts are unsuccessful?

-Get the instructor involved.

 ## Communication Plan

 What hours will you be available to communicate?

-9am - 5pm

 What platforms will you use to communicate (ie. Slack, phone …)?

-slack, message by pidgeon, phone, Call of Duty Lobbies

 How often will you take breaks?

-As often as needed.

 What is your plan if you start to fall behind?

-We won't.
-But in case we do, try to put in some extra hours.

 How will you communicate after hours and on the weekend?

-Communicate through text or on the phone.
-We pretty much have it on us at all times.

 What is your strategy for ensuring everyone’s voice is heard?

-Making sure everyone speaks up and includes different aspects into the project that we can incorporate into the main code.

 How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

-Letting everyone know that no idea is stupid, and if we can think of a way to code it up, we will try to make it happen.

 ## Work Plan